 Albatros Flugzeugwerke - Imperial Germany

 25.75 ft (7.85 m)

 42.32 ft (12.9 m)

 10.30 ft (3.14 m)

-87 mph (140 kmh; 76 kts)
+87 mph (140 kph; 76 kts)

-9,843 feet (3,000 m; 1.9 miles)
+9,843 feet (3,000 m; 1.86 miles)

 1 x 7.92mm MG14 Parabellum machine gun in rear gunner's position.

 (Showcased armament details pertain to the Albatros C.I production model)

 C.I - Initial C-series model; based on the B.II unarmed reconnaissance biplane; 1 x 7.5mm machine gun in rear gunner position; Mercedes D.III engine delivering 160hp.

 C.Ia - Improved C.I model with Argus As III series engine.